Monthly nurse: History

-Historically, the delivery of babies and care of the mothers was inherited from mother to daughter, with the daughter spending many years as the pupil or apprentice.
-The Church supported that by a system of licensing, which required midwives to swear to some rules regarding contraception, abortion, and concealment of births and also to deliver the newborn infants for baptism or, in extreme cases, to perform the ceremony themselves.
+Historically, midwifery was a skill passed down through generations within families, with the daughter learning from her mother and gaining hands-on experience before becoming a midwife herself.
+The Church of England supported that by a system of episcopal licensing, which required midwives to swear to some rules regarding contraception, abortion, and concealment of births and also to deliver the newborn infants for baptism or, in extreme cases, to perform the ceremony themselves.
+However the system of episcopal licensing fell into decline over the latter part of the 17th century, ceasing to exist in London by 1720 and not much later in other areas.